 A trustworthy and dependable cyber security system is critical to most organizations.
 To implement this, companies need reliable and knowledgeable employees.
-A security administrator is the someone who understands the entire system and keeps it functioning securely and optimally.
+A security administrator, also known as secadmin, is someone who understands the entire system and keeps it functioning securely and optimally.

-Your responsibilities as a security administrator may vary depending upon your employer, but your main task will be to install and control the security system.
-Some of your job duties may include the following:
+Your responsibilities as a security admin may vary depending on your employer, but your main task will be to install and control the security system.
+Some of your job duties as a security admin may include the following:

 - Create security requirements within your network